CityOfPhiladelphia/curbside-geocoder/README.md

 ## Overview

 A typical geocoder will return the location of an address by interpolating along a street centerline.
 A curb geocoder enhances this process by locating to the curb line of a specific parcel.
-This provides more accurate results and is useful for locating street-adjacent assets such as streetlights, fire hydrants, and arborial resources.
+This provides more accurate results and is useful for locating street-adjacent assets such as streetlights, fire hydrants, and trees.
 As an alternative to curbs, you can also supply building footprints to estimate front door of a building.

 In the graphic below, the red points show where the geocoder will locate to when searching for a given address (green points).